• Skip to primary navigation

 Recipe variations and add ins:

-• If you want this syrup to have a brighter pink colour you could add a few drops of pink food colouring.
+• If you want this syrup to have a brighter pink colour: add a few drops of pink food colouring.

 • To give this syrup a vanilla flavour: add 1 teaspoon of vanilla extract.

-• For a stronger rose flavour: you can make this syrup with rose water.
+• For a stronger rose flavour: make this syrup with rose water.

 • To make organic rose syrup: use organic rose petals and organic sugar.